How do I use Google MyMaps to draw what I want my regions to be?

 Tips And Reminders For Drawing Your Regions

-• These regions DO NOT CAPTURE VISITATION for everyone who goes inside them-- That would just leave you with a lot data you don't need, like road traffic.
-Your regions will essentially be a grouping of your POIs we use once we import all your POIs into the ZDOS™.
+• These regions DO NOT CAPTURE VISITATION for everyone who goes inside them-- that would just leave you with a lot data you don't need, like road traffic.
+Your regions will essentially be a grouping of your POIs.

 • You will be drawing a shape around your regions, not single lines.
-When you are drawing the edges of your regions, they need to be continuous clicks when making a polygon or you will have to start over, drawing the polygon again. (no fun!)
+When you are drawing the edges of your regions, they need to be continuous clicks when making a polygon or you will have to start over.

 • Make sure you are in the region layer, not the boundary layer, while you are adding lines for your regions.